Zentacle/snorkel-backend/README.md

 #run
-pip install -r requirements.txt flask run
+pip install -r requirements.txt psql
+`CREATE DATABASE snorkel;`
+#exit out of postgres
+flask db upgrade
+flask run
 ```

-Once you have it up and running, if it's your first time starting the application, navigate to http://localhost:5000/db

-This initializes the db.
-You should get a message that says "Welcome to Zentacle".

-You should be able to check if the db works by typing in `sqlite3 app/example.sql` and then typing `.tables` which prints out a list of the tables that were created.
+You should be able to check if the db works by typing in `psql snorkel` and then typing `\dt` which prints out a list of the tables that were created.

 You can then backfill the db with some test data using Postman and importing this collection and running it `https://www.getpostman.com/collections/96c8d497940f948f89b0`.